Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicyExemption.md

 ## PARAMETERS

 ### -AssignmentScopeValidation
-The option whether validate the exemption is at or under the assignment scope.
+Whether to validate the exemption is at or under the assignment scope.

 ```yaml
 Type: System.String